jflowbflow/modscriptdev/README.md

 # modscript

 A mod of gorescript.
-Hosted on github.
+Temporary site hosting on github.

 Created by @joshuabgad